apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 ---
 ```

-And if we instead edit the `message` value you should see that it updates the output for both the
+Now, edit the `message` value to see that it updates the output for both env-setup and scenario, as
-scenario and the environment setup (as they both reference the same shared value):
+they both reference the same shared value:

 ```diff
  values: